 Check our Development Release Schedule for information on other platforms.

 Install the Arduino application

-- Download and extract the Arduino Software, version 1.0.5.
+- Download and extract the Arduino app, version 1.0.5.
 We currently do not support newer versions of the Arduino IDE.

 - Install the Arduino app into your Applications folder.

 - IMPORTANT: Open the Arduino application so that OS X security can authorize the app.

 - Download and open the Bean Loader app.

 - Drag and drop the Bean loader icon into the Applications folder.